-- D. You will also complete a 30-minute essay in class on Saturday, which will be graded, and the score will be added to your total score calculation for each section. - E. You must also complete all 4 module MEE essays and submit on TWEN by 11:59 pm on the second Wednesday of each section.
-You are not permitted to use any sample answers when drafting your answers.
+- D. You will also complete a 30-minute essay in class on Saturday, which will be graded, and the score will be added to your total score calculation for each section. - E. You must also complete all 4 module MEE essays in a word document and submit on TWEN by 11:59 pm on the second Wednesday of each section.
+You are not permitted to use any sample answers or AI generated materials when drafting your answers.
 Doing so results in an Honor Code violation and will be reported.
 You must submit complete essay responses in order to be credited for your submission.
 Incomplete responses or responses lacking meaningful discussion of the issues will not be considered.
 Failure to submit the essays will result in a 5-point score reduction. - F. Each section will conclude with a 45-question section final exam, with each question counting one (1) point for a total section final exam of 45 points. - G. The passing score for each section is 36.5.
 The highest score you can achieve per section is 55 points.
 Your total score for the section will be determined by adding: - a.
 Up to 5 points from the in-class quiz average. - b.
 Up to 5 points from the Saturday in-class essay. - c.
-Up to 45 points from the section final exam.
+Up to 45 points from the section final exam. - H. If you are repeating the course, you must and may only submit work created during this Fall 2025 semester.
+You will be reported for disciplinary action if you submit materials prepared during prior semesters.